 The lender is responsible for servicing the entire loan and taking all servicing actions that a reasonably prudent lender would perform in servicing its own portfolio of loans that are not guaranteed.

 How do we get started?

-- Lenders: Contact a representative in your local RD office for details on how to become an approved lender.
+- Lenders: Contact a representative in your local RD office.
+For details visit our website at www.rd.usda.gov/OneRDGuarantee.

-- Borrowers: Ask your private lender if it participates in USDA loan guarantee programs.
+- Borrowers: Ask your private lender if they participate in USDA loan guarantee programs.

 Who can answer questions?

 Contact the local Rural Development office that serves your area.

 Code of Federal Regulations, 7 CFR 5001.

 NOTE: Program details may change over time.
 Before you begin an application, please confirm you have the most current information by contacting a program specialist in your local RD office for assistance, or consult the program instructions listed in the section above titled "What Governs this Program?"